emanuele/git-annex_tutorial/README.md

 # `git-annex` tutorial: sharing data and code in the Lab and outside

-In his tutorial we introduce [`git-annex`](https://git-annex.branchable.com) and its use within a research laboratory to help share data and code among lab members, external collaborators and anonymous users. `git-annex` is a software
+In this tutorial we introduce [`git-annex`](https://git-annex.branchable.com) and its use within a research laboratory to help share data and code among lab members, external collaborators and anonymous users. `git-annex` is a software